w11wo/w11wo.github.io/_pages/about.md

 Hello!
 My name is Wilson Wongso, a PhD candidate in Computer Science at the University of New South Wales (UNSW) Sydney, 🇦🇺 Australia.
 I specialize in Natural Language Processing (NLP) and currently work as a casual Research Assistant at UNSW, focusing on geo-spatial querying using national varieties of English.

-In addition, I am a part-time AI/ML Consultant/Engineer for [Eluve](https://eluve.com/) and [Bookbot](https://www.bookbotkids.com/).
+In addition, I am a part-time AI/ML Consultant/Engineer for [Eluve](https://eluve.com/).
 I work on a range of projects including speech recognition, speech synthesis, large language models (LLMs), and more.

 I am also an independent researcher at [Lazarus NLP](https://lazarusnlp.github.io/).
 We work on open-source language models for languages of 🇮🇩 Indonesia.
 Our main goal is to revive the dying languages of Indonesia through speech and language technology.
-Our most recent publication is titled [NusaBERT: Teaching IndoBERT to be Multilingual and Multicultural](https://aclanthology.org/2025.sealp-1.2/).
+Our most recent publication is titled [Lazarus NLP at SemEval-2025 Task 11: Fine-Tuning Large Language Models for Multi-Label Emotion Classification via Sentence-Label Pairing](https://aclanthology.org/2025.semeval-1.104/).

 Before all of this, I was mainly an esports content writer at [Hybrid Indonesia](https://hybrid.co.id/) where I discuss competitive gaming, professional players & teams, do interviews, and occasionally mix a little machine learning in my writing.
 You can view my articles on [Notion](https://w11wo.notion.site/ebd6b1a72b364378aaeacbe7732ae2db?v=e3c7bdea1ff64328b9a89d55abe85260).